United States forms

 - As part of an overall application package with supporting evidence

-- Sign the DS-82 form before submission.
+- Sign the DS-82 form to avoid processing delays.

 - SUPPORTING DOCUMENTS Name Change: If your name has changed less than one year after your U.S. passport book and/or card was issued and your U.S. passport book and/or card was issued less than one year ago, you may use this form.